Support for community-based organizations creating social change

 Always Learning - I am committed to my own ongoing learning and growth, and to inviting groups I work with to engage in learning together.
 I see learning as a lifelong process, and my own analysis, tools, and skills are constantly evolving.
 I support organizations in building a culture of ongoing learning and evolution, and in creating learning organizations.

 Resource Mobilization - I believe that communities and organizations have abundant resources, knowledge, and capacity to create change.
-I see the facilitator and strategist's role as that of working with groups to unlock potential and mobilize resources within the community to catalyze their shared vision.
+I see the facilitator and strategist's role as that of supporting groups in unlocking their own potential and mobilizing resources within the community to catalyze their shared vision.

-Leadership by People Most Affected - I believe that the people and communities most affected by systemic and structural inequity have the expertise, skill, and wisdom needed to transform systems and lead the way to a more just and equitable world.
+Leadership by People Most Affected - I believe that the people and communities most affected by systemic and structural inequity have the expertise, skill, and wisdom needed to transform systems and lead the way to a more just, inclusive, and equitable world.

 Popular Education - I believe in participatory process that values the wisdom and experience of each individual.
 I am commited to popular education - recognizing and honoring each person's expertise and wisdom from their own lived experience.
 I believe that everyone has something to teach and everyone has something to learn.